Continuing Education Units Are Critical

 How can CEUs help your career?

-Improve knowledge and skills base4th industrial revolution
+Improve knowledge and skills base

 The Fourth Industrial Revolution is synonymous with rapid evolution and the creation of new technologies.
 Engineering has found itself at the cutting edge of many of these innovations, and it is vital for the engineers of today to be aware of, understand and be fully comfortable with such advancements.